Simonify/create-dispatcher/README.md

 createDispatcher(options:Object) => Dispatcher
 ```

-The function accepts a single argument — an object which can contain a `defaultChannel` property that will be used when a channel is not specified in the `subscribe` and `dispatch` methods.
-This value defaults to `*`.
+The function accepts a single (optional) argument — an object which can contain a `defaultChannel` property that will be used when a channel is not specified in the `subscribe` and `dispatch` methods (defaults to `*`).

 The returned `Dispatcher` is an object exposing three methods: